 Pablo Rivero and Guido Tassi

 What makes it stand out?
-All the beef at Don Julio is from grass-fed Aberdeen Angus and Hereford cattle, raised in the countryside outside Buenos Aires.
+All the beef at Don Julio comes from grass-fed Aberdeen Angus and Hereford cattle, raised in the countryside outside Buenos Aires.
 It is stored in a climate-controlled ageing chamber for at least 21 days to reach optimum maturity.
 Then, it’s passed into the hands of Guido Tassi, the charcuterie specialist who heads up the kitchen, and finally onto the plate.
 Match with beautiful Malbec for the full experience.

 Typical dishes: While Don Julio serves pretty much every part of the cow, owner Pablo Rivero recommends ordering house cuts like bife de cuadril (rump steak) and entraña (skirt steak).
-For a starter, opt for the yellow corn, pumpkin and cheese empanadas and a selection of the artisanal charcuterie such as chorizo, morcilla (blood sausage) and salchicha parrillera (spiral sausage).
+For a starter, opt for the yellow corn, pumpkin and cheese empanadas and a selection of artisanal charcuterie such as chorizo, morcilla (blood sausage) and salchicha parrillera (spiral sausage).

 Trophy cabinet: Rivero, the son and grandson of established livestock producers from Rosario, opened the restaurant in 1999 in his early 20s.
 Now the winner of a Latin America’s Best Sommelier Award as well as one of the city’s highest-profile restaurateurs, he is also known for his exemplary approach to hospitality, with Don Julio winning the regional Art of Hospitality Award in 2018.
 The restaurant vies for the title of the premier parrilla in Buenos Aires and took home the award for The Best Restaurant in Latin America in 2020.